ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Phenotype.md

     <td>string</td>
     <td></td>
     <td>Free-text description of the phenotype.
-Note this is not a acceptable place to document/describe the phenotype the type and onset etc... fields should be used for this purpose.
+Note this is not a acceptable place to document/describe the phenotype the type and onset etc...
+Other fields should be used for this purpose.
 </td>
   </tr>
   <tr>